kklmn/ParSeq/README.md

 -  Entering into the analysis pipeline at any node, not only at the head of the pipeline.

--  Creation of cross-data combinations (e.g. averaging, RMS or PCA) and their propagation downstream the pipeline together with the parental data.
+-  Creation of cross-data combinations (e.g. averaging, PCA) and their propagation downstream the pipeline together with the parental data.
 The possibility of termination of the parental data at any selected downstream node.

+-  General data correction routines for 1D data: range deletion, scaling, replacement by a spline, deletion of spikes and jump correction.

--  Parallel execution of data analysis with multiprocessing or multithreading (can be opted by the pipeline application).
+-  Parallel execution of data transformations with multiprocessing or multithreading (can be opted by the pipeline application).

 -  Optional curve fitting solvers, also executed in parallel for multiple data items.

--  Informative error handling that provides alerts and stack traceback -- the type and location of the occurred error.
+-  Informative error handling that provides alerts and stack traceback with the type and location of the occurred error.

+-  Optional time profiling of the pipeline, as controlled by a command-line argument.

 -  Export of the workflow into a project file.
-Export of data into various data formats with accompanied Python scripts that visualize the exported data for the user to tune their publication plots.
+Export of data into various data formats with accompanied Python scripts that visualize the exported data in publication-quality plots.

 -  ParSeq understands container files (presently only hdf5) and adds them to the system file tree as subfolders.
 The file tree, including hdf5